Our finances explained

 Our customers are at the heart of everything we do and we set our water and sewerage charges to reflect the costs of continuing to deliver the safe, clean and reliable water that our customers expect, as well as what is needed to remove and treat wastewater efficiently.

 Once every five years a significant, industry wide, exercise is carried out with the water regulator, Ofwat, which sets our price controls for the next five year period.
-This exercise is known as a Price Review and was last carried out in 2019 to set how much revenue we can recover for the 2020-25 period.
+This exercise is known as a Price Review and we are currently in the process of agreeing our plans for 2025-30 more details can be found here.

 We review our charges in detail annually to make sure they are set fairly so that customers only pay for the services that they use.